madskristensen/BundlerMinifier/README.md

 Any edits being made to the source files will instantly produce updated bundle file output.

+The bundle configuration is stored in a file called `bundleconfig.json` which gets added to the root of the project.

 ### Minification

 Minify any JS, CSS or HTML file by right-clicking it in Solution